microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    ![](images/93.png)

-   >At the planning stage, Remaining Work corresponds to an estimate of how long it will take to complete the task.
+   {% include note.html content= "At the planning stage, Remaining Work corresponds to an estimate of how long it will take to complete the task.

-   >A good rule of thumb is to size tasks to take no more than a day to complete.
+   A good rule of thumb is to size tasks to take no more than a day to complete.
 If a task is too large, the team should break it down.
 In some cases, you may not be able to estimate some tasks effectively until other tasks have been completed.
 Create the task now, but estimate it when you have enough information.

-   >During the sprint, team members update remaining work to continually reflect the time required to complete the task.
+   During the sprint, team members update remaining work to continually reflect the time required to complete the task.
 This value can increase after work begins.
 For example, after working 4 hours on a task that was estimated to take 8 hours, the team member realizes he needs 16 hours over what he estimated.
 He would update the Remaining Work field with 20 (8-4+16).
 As you perform a task, you might find that more time is required.
 Always update the task with your best estimate of remaining work.
-That way, you help accurately reflect the total amount of work remaining in the sprint.
+That way, you help accurately reflect the total amount of work remaining in the sprint." %}

 1. As you define tasks and estimate the work, you'll see capacity charts start to fill in for each team member.
 Capacity bars track the remaining work against the capacity for each team member as well as the entire team.